EMPOWER A CHILD IN YOUR COMMUNITY

 How often do Bigs and Littles get together?

-Bigs and Littles get together 2-3 times a month, and on average spend 3-4 hours together each time they meet up.
+Bigs and Littles get together 2-3 times a month, and on average spend a total of 4 hours per month together.

 What support is provided to our match?

-Each Match is regularly supported by a match support specialist on our team.
-Anytime you are unsure about what to do or how to handle a situation, your match support specialist is available to you.
+Each Match is regularly supported by a Match Support Manager on our team.
+Anytime you are unsure about what to do or how to handle a situation, your Match Support Manager is available to you.
 They’ll help you with ideas for activities, guidance for handling possible difficult situations, and feedback on how you are making a difference.

 What do I do with my Little?